larrybotha/terraform-examples/aws/cloudfront-s3/README.md

 There are a number of moving parts here:

-- provisioning a distribution, certificates, bucket, and trusted key groups
+- provisioning a distribution, bucket, bucket policies, origin access identities, and trusted key groups
 - restricting access to the bucket to either signed URLs, or via the distribution
-- DNS validation of the certificate

 This is a lot to tackle all at once in an existing project, so this example is useful to abstract the core details away from production deployments to evaluate